sdss/jaeger/docs/sphinx/shatterdome.rst

     >>> isinstance(bus.interfaces[0], CANNetBus)
     True

 Note that some interfaces require having python-can_ installed.
-The main interfaces (`CANNetBus` and `.VirtualBus`) do not require ``python-can`` and are in fact reimplemented to optimise how they behave with asyncio.
+The main interfaces (`.CANNetBus` and `.VirtualBus`) do not require ``python-can`` and are in fact reimplemented to optimise how they behave with asyncio.

 Loading from a profile
 ^^^^^^^^^^^^^^^^^^^^^^